 Definition of Material (Amendments to PAS 1 Presentation of Financial Statements and PAS 8 Accounting Policies, Changes in Accounting Estimates and Errors).
-The amendments refine the definition of material.
+The amendments refine the definition of what is considered material.
 The amended definition of material states that information is material if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.

-The amendments clarify the definition of material and its application by:
+The amendments clarify the definition of what is considered material and its application by: